Photon-HDF5/photon-hdf5/docs/phdata.rst

 All values which appears in
 ``/photon_data/detectors`` need to be listed here.
-This includes non-standard detectors (e.g. a monitor channel to monitor the input power) or "markers" of any kind saved by the acquisition hardware (for example PicoQuant TCSPC hardware can save makers for synchronization).
+This includes non-standard detectors (e.g. a monitor channel to monitor the input power) or "markers" saved by the acquisition hardware (for example PicoQuant TCSPC hardware can save makers for synchronization).
+However, special detector IDs used for overflow correction must be removed before saving a Photon-HDF5 file.

 In TCSPC measurements where each pixel has different TCSPC bin width, the ``/setup/detectors`` group allows to save per-pixel TCSPC info.